AdrKacz/scaling-broccoli/README.md

 ## ~~Option 1: The longer you survive, the more points you'll have~~
 ## Option 2: You get points when you hit the correct colour
-Each time you hit, you earn ten points times the number of lives you still have times your current combo strike.
+Each time you hit, you earn ten points times your current combo strike.

 ### Variables
-- `score_factor`: the number of times you multiply your number of lives (*ten above*)
+- `score_factor`: the number of times you multiple your combo strike (*ten above*)

 # What is a combo?
 Combos are essential in arcade games as they incentivise you to continue the perfect strike and improve your skills.